Taylor9701/taylors-ix-plugins/plugins/cwweapons/fixes_readme.txt

 lines 7-35:
 change "channel = CHAN_AUTO," to "channel = CHAN_WEAPON," in all three tables.

-line 54:
-change "channel = channel or CHAN_AUTO" to "channel = channel or CHAN_WEAPON"

 Resolves the issue where sounds cut one another out sometimes, especially with a large number of sounds loaded at one time through this system.
 CHAN_AUTO still has limitations to how intelligently it will assign sounds to appropriate channels,